ibm-mas/gitops-demo/README.md

 ## Configure License File for Maximo Application Suite Core Platform

-The `mas gitops-cluster` function will create a new secret `<account>/<cluster>/<instance>/license` in AWS Secrets Manager containing your license file for use by the MAS instance we are about to install.
+The `mas gitops-license` function will create a new secret `<account>/<cluster>/<instance>/license` in AWS Secrets Manager containing your license file for use by the MAS instance we are about to install.

 In a **new** terminal session, run the following command to copy your MAS License file into the MAS CLI container: